I quit wishing and

 Hope, When I didn’t give up by David and Heidi Cushieri

-As we reflect on our College theme of ‘Living Life with Hope’ the above quote provides us with encouragement to live in the moment, discover our true self and believe that we can change with a consistent approach to living.
+As we reflect on our College theme of ‘Living Life with Hope’ the above quote provides us with encouragement to live in the moment, discovery our true self and believe that we can change with a consistent approach to living.
 During Lent, we are reminded to not turn away from the hope that God provides us but rather to seek his love, compassion and mercy.
 As we move towards Holy Week we ask our God to provide us hope so that we can make this world a better place for all.

 Holy Week – Celebrating the Mysteries of our Faith